euniceumutoni/euniceumutoni/README.md

 I am a full-stack developer.

-I am currently learning front end and back end development through Udemy.
+I am currently learning front-end and back-end development through Udemy.

-I am also working on a couple  websites.
+I am also working on a couple of  websites.

 If you want to connect with me, here is my LinkedIn - www.linkedin.com/in/euniceumutoni